Preserving and Celebrating Maasai Cultural Heritage

 The Maasai live in Kraals arranged in a circular fashion.
 The fence around the kraal is made of acacia thorns, which prevent lions from attacking the cattle.
 It is a man's responsibility to fence the kraal.
 While women construct the houses.
 Traditionally, kraals are shared by an extended family.
 However, due to the new land management system in the Maasai region, it is not uncommon to see a kraal occupied by a single family.

-The Maasai are a semi-nomadic people who live under a communal system.
-The movement of our livestock is based on seasonal rotation.
+The Maasai are a semi-nomadic people who lived under a communal land management system.
+The movement of livestock is based on seasonal rotation.
 Contrary to many claims made by outsiders, particularly the Hardinian school of thought, this communal land management system allows us to utilize resources in a sustainable manner.
 Each section manages its own territory.
-Under normal conditions, reserve pastures are fallowed and guarded by warriors.
+Under normal conditions, reserve pastures are fallowed and guarded by the warriors.
 However, if the dry season becomes especially harsh, sections boundaries are ignored and people graze animals throughout the land until the rainy season arrives.
-According to our traditional land policies, no one should be denied access to natural resources such as water and land.
+According to Maasai traditional land agreement, no one should be denied access to natural resources such as water and land.

-Livestock such as cattle, goats and sheep are our primary source of income.
+Livestock such as cattle, goats and sheep are the primary source of income for the Maasai.
 Livestock serves as a social utility and plays an important role in the Maasai economy.
 Livestock are traded for other livestock, cash or livestock products such as milk and siege.
-If a family wants a sheep for slaughter, it can go to another family and trade for a young bull.
-Individuals, families, clans and sections establish close community ties using livestock.
-"Meishoo iyiook enkai inkishu o-nkera"- is a Maasai prayer, "May Creator give us cattle and children.
+Individual, families, and clans established close ties through giving or exchange of cattle.
+"Meishoo iyiook enkai inkishu o-nkera"- so goes a Maasai prayer.
+The English translation of this praye is: "May Creator give us cattle and children.
+Cattle and children are the most important aspect of the Maasai people.

 Maasai economy with outsiders

-During the colonial period, the British attempted to integrate us into their economy by imposing taxes.
-However, it was not until the early 1980s with the Group Ranch project that we became much more entrenched in a market economy and, hence, more impoverished generally speaking.
-As a result, the Maasai society, which once was a proud and self-sufficient society, is now facing many social, political and economic challenges.
-Perhaps some day we will find an exit from such darkness.
+It was not until the early 1980s with the Group Ranch project that we became much more entrenched in a market economy and, hence, more impoverished generally speaking.

 Maasai diet